 In this article, we seek to discuss why you should invest in equity mutual funds?
 But before that let us quickly touch upon some background about the mutual fund as many of you misinterpret the fact that mutual funds are also meant for trading.

-In simple words, a mutual fund is an investment vehicle that pools in money from investors and invests in multiple asset class such as stocks, bonds, etc.
+In simple words, a mutual fund is an investment vehicle that pools money from investors and invests in multiple asset classes such as stocks, bonds, etc.